fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 During execution, the `block_given?` instance method checks if a block has been provided on `line 2`, which it has.
 The `increment` method then calls the `Integer#+` method on the integer object `5` that was passed as an argument to the `increment` method on invocation, returning the integer object `6`.

-The method then yields this integer object `6` to the block through the `yield` keyword, passing `6` to the block parameter `num`.
+The method then passes this integer object `6` to the block through the `yield` keyword, passing `6` to the block parameter `num`.
 The block is then executed, which outputs a string representation of the integer object `6` and returns `nil`.
 After the block is finished executing, the rest of the `increment` method executes on `line 5`, which returns `6` as a result of calling the `Integer#+` method on the integer object `5`.

 ### Explain the arity rules for a block.
 Arity rules refer to the ability of a closure to deal with a different number of arguments passed from the calling methods, compared to what the closure is defined to take.
 Blocks have lenient arity rules, meaning we are able to pass in a different number of arguments to a block than what the method is defined to do, without raising an error.